-- Reflect on what it means to implement meaningful curriculum and assessment as you manage your classroom.
+- Reflect on what it means to implement meaningful curriculum and assessment as you manage your program.

-- Identify key elements of developmentally appropriate practice and reflect on how these elements contribute to program mangement.
+- Identify key elements of developmentally appropriate practice and reflect on how these elements contribute to program management.

-Two of the most basic and at the same time significant questions school-age staff members need to consider are: "What skills are typical for school-age children and youth?" and "What is appropriate for an individual child, and what is valued by the families and community I serve?"
-Spend a few seconds thinking about how you would respond to each of these two questions.
+Two of the most basic and at the same time significant questions school-age staff members need to consider are: “What skills are typical for school-age children and youth?” and “What is appropriate for each individual child and their family that I serve?”
+Spend a few moments thinking about how you would respond to each of these two questions.